ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### 5.4 Connect All Processors

 A common warning message among all processors is that there needs to be a relationship or connection between each processor.
+The relationship tells NiFi what to do with the data that the processor transferred.
+For instance, you will see these two common relationships: success and failure.
+These two relationship affect the way data is routed through the flow.
 Once we connect all processors and establish their appropriate relationship, the warnings will disappear.

 ### 5.4.1 Connect ExecuteProcess to SplitText